diegojromerolopez/diegojromerolopez.github.io/content/en/post/2015-07-23-managing-clients.md

 # The Players

-It's not a secret that software engineers prefer a clean and completed specification than metting with clients.
+It's not a secret that software engineers prefer a clean and completed specification than meeting with clients.

 We tend to think that meetings are a waste of time and many of our colleagues are not very fond of what is called [soft skills](https://en.wikipedia.org/wiki/Soft_skills).